 Before we start, it’s important to understand exactly what Shopify Plus brings to the table.
 As a rule of thumb, you can think of it as providing a little more of everything.
 There’s nowhere that your options with Shopify Plus will be more limited than with the basic Shopify platform, so it’s always a matter of weighing the ROI those improvements will bring with them.

-For now, let’s evaluate the additions in terms of education/support resources, development options, and marketing tools.
+For now, let’s evaluate the additions in terms of education and support resources, development options, and marketing tools.

 What sort of support can you expect as a Shopify Plus user?